she110ff/dms-sdk/packages/client/README.md

-# Decentralized Mileage System SDK Client
+# Decentralized Point System SDK Client

 `dms-sdk-client` provides easy access to the high level interactions to be made with an DMS.